Jigarsolanki/closure-tracker/README.md

 * Settings > Extensions
 * Enable 'Developer Mode'
 * Load unpacked extension
-* Browse to where you cloned the repository and select the chrome-extension folder (NOT the chrome-extension-development folder)
+* Browse to where you cloned the repository and select the chrome-extension-development folder

 The tracker will now be enabled for any site you visit from 127.0.0.1 or localhost